SelrahcD/parallel-with-db/Readme.md

 ### Experiment

+If you want to follow along, checkout the [`conflicting-tests` branch](https://github.com/SelrahcD/parallel-with-db/tree/conflicting-tests).

 This demo project contains a simple failing case: we want to store ponies inside a `ponies` table, but their names have to be unique.
 To make things simpler, there is no business logic, and all the code is in [the test](./tests/PonyRepositoryTest.php).
 The test inserts a new pony in the table and then counts that we have one pony that goes by that name.
 Also, after each test, the `ponies` table is emptied, which is a mandatory step for tests to be able to run sequentially.

 A test with the same pony name is repeated in [another file](./tests/PonyRepository2Test.php) to allow us to see the issue when they are run in parallel.